We keep your data secure

 Find answers to common questions about how Google protects your privacy and keeps your data safe.

-What are G Suite for Education core services?
+What are Google Workspace for Education core services?

-The G Suite for Education (formerly called Google Apps for Education) core services are the heart of Google’s educational offering to schools.
-The core services are Gmail (including Inbox by Gmail), Calendar, Classroom, Contacts, Drive, Docs, Forms, Groups, Sheets, Sites, Slides, Talk/Hangouts and Vault.
-These services are provided under the G Suite agreement.
+The Google Workspace for Education (formerly called Google Apps for Education) core services are the heart of Google’s educational offering to schools.
+The core services are Gmail (including Inbox by Gmail), Calendar, Classroom, Jamboard, Contacts, Drive, Docs, Forms, Groups, Sheets, Sites, Slides, Talk/Meet and Vault.
+These services are provided under the Google Workspace agreement.

-Schools can use G Suite core services in compliance with the US COPPA and FERPA.
-G Suite core services contain no advertising and do not use information in those services for advertising purposes.
+Schools can use Google Workspace core services in compliance with the US COPPA and FERPA.
+Google Workspace core services contain no advertising and do not use information in those services for advertising purposes.

-More than 50 million students, teachers and administrators in almost every country in the world rely on G Suite to learn and work together.
+More than 50 million students, teachers and administrators in almost every country in the world rely on Google Workspace to learn and work together.
 We are committed to protecting the privacy and security of all our users, including students.